 We went to a Cinco de Mayo party and were asked to bring a dish to share.
 I searched the internet but didn’t find anything that jumped out at me.
 I also wanted to keep it healthy and not add an entire cup of olive oil or mayonnaise, like some recipes called for.
 I came up with this light, tangy, slightly sweet, vinegar based pasta and bean salad.
 I got quite a few compliments on the dish at the party.
 I let Alyssa try it before the party and she loved it.
 She asked if she could eat a bowl for lunch.
 I warned her that it was going to be her dinner as well.
 She said great and devoured it twice in one day.
 Ok… and I won’t lie, I did as well.
 Its got healthy carbs, protein in the beans, veggies in the corn and pepper, healthy fats in the avocado.
 Seriously an amazing summer meal in itself!
 Vegetarian, keeps well, healthy…

-Mexican Bean, Corn, and Pasta Salad:
+Mexican Bean, Corn, and Pasta or Quinoa Salad:

-10 oz whole wheat bow tie pasta
+10 oz whole wheat bow tie pasta or 1.25 cups quinoa, cooked and fluffed

 1.5 cups black beans, rinsed and drained